 Terrell is a medium-sized city located in the state of Texas.
 With a population of 17,842 people and five constituent neighborhoods, Terrell is the 155th largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Terrell is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Terrell is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Terrell who work in office and administrative support (11.75%), sales jobs (10.79%), and food service (8.18%).

 As is often the case in a small city, Terrell doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Terrell with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.48% of adults in Terrell have a bachelor's degree or advanced degree.
+The citizens of Terrell are slightly less educated than the national average of 21.84% for the average city or town: 15.01% of adults in Terrell have a bachelor's degree or advanced degree

 Terrell is an extremely ethnically-diverse city.
 The people who call Terrell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Terrell residents report their race to be White, followed by Black or African-American.
 Terrell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.08% of the city’s residents.
-Important ancestries of people in Terrell include Irish, English, French, and Polish.
+People of Hispanic or Latino origin account for 26.86% of the city’s residents.
+Important ancestries of people in Terrell include Irish, German, English, French, and Italian.

 The most common language spoken in Terrell is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Italian.